The r-Hunter-Saxton equation, smooth and singular solutions and their approximation

 There are plenty of interesting open questions about the $r$-Hunter-Saxton equations and the piecewise linear solutions in the limit as $r\to \infty$.
 We have presented some evidence that solutions of Equations (\ref{eq:Qdot}-\ref{eq:hatu}) converge to solutions of Equations (\ref{eq:Qz}-\ref{eq:uz}) (before blow-up).
 We have also presented evidence that solutions of (\ref{eq:Qz}-\ref{eq:uz}) exist for all times, whilst solutions of (\ref{eq:Qdot}-\ref{eq:hatu}) blow up in finite time.

 It is very interesting to link the solutions to (\ref{eq:Qz}-\ref{eq:uz}) back to the $r\to \infty$ limit of the optimal control problem in Definition \ref{def:optimal}.
 This is dangerous, since it involves exchanging the limits $r\to \infty$ and the limits defining variational derivatives.
-However, it is tantalising that the solutions to (\ref{eq:Qz}-\ref{eq:uz}) preserve their $W^{1,\infty}$ norm.
+However, it is tantalising that the solutions to (\ref{eq:Qz}-\ref{eq:uz}) preserve their $\sob{1}{\infty}$ norm.

 Another interesting question is whether solutions of (\ref{eq:Qdot}-\ref{eq:hatu}) can be used to approximate smooth solutions of the $r$-Hunter-Saxton equation.
-The control provided over the $W^1_p$ norm of the numerical solution should provide a useful tool for this.
+The control provided over the $\sob{1}{p}$ norm of the numerical solution should provide a useful tool for this.

 A final direction of enquiry is, what is the correct $r\to \infty$ limit of the $r$-Hunter-Saxton equation?
 Can the solutions of the limiting equation be approximated by (\ref{eq:Qz}-\ref{eq:uz})?
-Does the limiting solution preserve the $W^1_\infty$ norm?
+Does the limiting solution preserve the $\sob{1}{\infty}$ norm?
 If so this would provide a way to establish existence for arbitrary time intervals.
 Do the limiting solutions generate geodesics for diffeomorphisms in 1D under the $\sob{1}{\infty}$-norm?
 A useful starting point in this direction might be the recent work of \cite{bauer2019can}, who extended the work of \cite{lenells2007hunter} to $\sob{1}{r}$ metrics through mappings to the $\leb{r}$-sphere, where the $r\to \infty$ limit may be treated more easily.

 All of these intriguing questions will be the subject of future work.